 Global community detection for giant social networks is intractable.
-In recent work, we proposed a highly efficient algorithm that solves a local version of the community detection problem, and also established statistical guarantees for this procedure.
+In recent work, we proposed an algorithm that solves a local version of the community detection problem, and also established statistical guarantees for this procedure.
 (Publication 4)

-Extending this idea, we describe a theory for sampling via connectivity for a general class of random graph models.
+Extending this idea, we described a theoretical framework for sampling via connectivity for a general class of random graph models.
 (Publication 5)

 I wrote some slides to introduce the ideas of Diaconis and Sturmfels (1998) along with some basic computational algebraic geometry.
 These are intended for a 30-minute talk.